MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-power-bi.md

 For more information, see [Modify a Reporting Services Configuration File](/sql/reporting-services/report-server/modify-a-reporting-services-configuration-file-rsreportserver-config) and [Configure Windows Authentication on a Report Server](/sql/reporting-services/security/configure-windows-authentication-on-the-report-server).

-### Ensure the Connector is trusted for delegation to the SPN added to the Reporting Services application pool account
+### Ensure the connector is trusted for delegation to the SPN added to the Reporting Services application pool account
 Configure KCD so that the Microsoft Entra application proxy service can delegate user identities to the Reporting Services application pool account.
 Configure the application proxy connector to retrieve Kerberos tickets for Microsoft Entra ID authenticated users.
 The server passes the context to the Reporting Services application.

 To configure KCD, repeat the following steps for each connector machine: